 Totally your call.

 I’ve also had a couple of questions on my other pressure cooker recipes about the different settings on different brands of pressure cookers.
 I have a pressure king pro which has settings according to what you’re cooking like pasta, meat and stew so that’s what I normally go by.
 So for this recipe I used the stew setting.
+If you’ve got the same pressure cooker as me then make sure you go and grab all my other favourite pressure king pro recipes.

 I think there’s something similar on the instant pot and most other electric pressure cookers but otherwise I would go for high pressure.